-Our focus on Java projects is motivated by three main considerations: first, Java is one of the most widely used programming languages in open-source systems, especially in enterprise-scale applications, which often involve complex architectures prone to technical debt.
-Second, prior studies on SATD and ATD have also mostly used Java projects (e.g., \cite{potdar2014exploratory,li2023automatic,sheikhaei2024empirical}), providing a basis for comparison and reuse of existing datasets.
-Third, the availability of large, active, and well-documented Java projects using the Jira issue tracker makes them suitable for systematic data collection and analysis.
+Our focus on Java projects is motivated by three considerations.
+First, Java is one of the most widely used programming languages in open-source systems, particularly in enterprise-scale applications that often involve complex architectures prone to technical debt.
+Second, prior studies on SATD and ATD have also mostly used Java projects \cite{potdar2014exploratory,li2023automatic,sheikhaei2024empirical}, which supports comparability with existing work.
+Third, the availability of large, active, and well{-}documented Java projects using Jira makes them suitable for systematic data collection and analysis.

-Previous studies, such as Li et al. \cite{li2022identifying}, analyzed Jira issues at the sentence level, tagging individual sentences in issue summaries, descriptions, and comments as technical debt when applicable.
-However, this approach may not be entirely suitable for ATD detection, as issue summaries alone are often vague \cite{janak2009issue}, making it challenging to isolate relevant details.
-Instead, we adopted the methodology proposed by Diamantopoulos et al. \cite{diamantopoulos2023semantically}, in which each issue's summary and description were consolidated into a single unified text (see Figure~\ref{fig_samle_camel-19998}).
-This approach enhances contextual understanding and improves classification accuracy by considering the full scope of an issue rather than fragmented sentences.
+Prior studies, such as Li et al.~\cite{li2022identifying}, analyzed Jira issues at the sentence level by labeling individual sentences as technical debt.
+However, this approach is less suitable for ATD detection because issue summaries are often vague~\cite{janak2009issue}, making it difficult to infer architectural context from fragmented text.
+Following Diamantopoulos et al.~\cite{diamantopoulos2023semantically}, we combined each issue's summary and description into a single text to preserve context and better capture the issue as a whole.

-In the filtering process, we focus exclusively on issues marked as resolved.
-This approach provides a clear snapshot of the entire issue lifecycle, including how it was addressed or mitigated.
-By focusing on resolved issues, we also minimized the noise generated by incomplete or ongoing work, thereby enhancing the reliability of the resulting dataset.
-As a result, the analyzed issues reflect finalized discussions and confirmed architectural solutions or improvements.
+In the filtering process, we focused exclusively on issues marked as resolved.
+This provides a complete snapshot of the issue lifecycle, including how it was ultimately addressed or mitigated.
+By focusing on resolved issues, we also minimized noise generated by incomplete or ongoing work, thereby improving the reliability of the resulting dataset.

-\paragraph{\textbf{2.
-Unsupervised learning approach.}} In preparation for this stage, we relabeled an initial dataset of 116 ATD items compiled by Li et al. \cite{li2023automatic}, refining it to 57 items agreed upon by all authors (the `\textit{Relabeling}' activity in Figure~\ref{fig_methodology}).
-The relabeling process was necessary to improve the overall accuracy of the dataset and to minimize false positives that may have resulted from earlier annotations.
-Each author independently validated the items to ensure consistency and reliability.
-These curated ATD items served as a reliable starting point for understanding the characteristics and terminology frequently associated with architecture-related technical debt.
-This dataset provides a foundation for known instances, descriptions, and patterns of ATD issues.